 I have gone for an elegant slim sprung slatted base with room underneath for a suitcase, and a good, slim mattress, no need for a monolith.
 Wall-mounted reading lights leave space on the nightstands for impedimenta.
 Water in a carafe, with a glass, tissues, and a couple of books she might like, and bolsters behind the pillows so she can sit up to read without that empty corner between headboard and mattress.
 Bolsters are BRILLIANT for this.

 Two firm pillows covered with shams for leaning against, two soft goose down pillows in loose pillowslips, for sleeping.
-A linen sheet tucked firmly under the mattress so it stays put, and both a down duvet and a smaller, wool-filled throw-sized coverlet she can wrap herself in.
+A linen sheet tucked firmly under the mattress so it stays put, and both a down duvet and a smaller throw she can wrap herself in.

 Setting up a guest room can feel like playing house, maybe because it is an elective space.
 When I think back over my spare rooms, some were spartan, some turned into work rooms, but the best were true labours of love, put together with the one idea of being as welcoming, warm and comfortable as possible.
 I enjoyed doing that so much.
 All the more because my first-ever guest room was dismal - through the kitchen to a bleak, under-furnished room - my poor mother-in-law!
 I hope I learned from it.

 In the end, sleep in your guest room yourself, just one night, to see how it works.
 If you've done it right, you'll sleep like a baby.